 Compensation

 City shall pay A/E, as compensation for Services (“Compensation”), according to the payment schedule table below.
-(NOTE: percentages in this table are based on the total lump sum fee)
+(NOTE: percentages in this table are based on the total lump sum fee).
+This payment schedule is based on 8% of the Construction Cost, which is estimated to be $130,000.00.